pulumi/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 Manages a Managed Kubernetes Cluster (also known as AKS / Azure Kubernetes Service)

-~> **Note:** All arguments including the client secret will be stored in the raw state as plain-text.
-[Read more about sensitive data in state](/docs/state/sensitive-data.html).

 ## Example Usage

 This example provisions a basic Managed Kubernetes Cluster.
 Other examples of the `azurerm_kubernetes_cluster` resource can be found in [the `./examples/kubernetes` directory within the Github Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/kubernetes)